aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

     This command sets up a code with *label* ``add`` on the *computer* ``localhost``, using the *plugin* ``arithmetic.add``.

+    To learn more about setting up a computer see :ref:`2020_virtual_intro:running:computer`.

 Exit Codes
 **********
 Exit codes are used to clearly communicate *how* a process terminated.